natsblog/natsblog.github.io/RAREfest2020.md

 A computer coder from a young age, Onno made it to silicon valley, starting up several companies.
 When the diagnosis arrived into his life, he had his tumour sequenced and stored the genomic data on his hard-drive.
 In true problem-solving fashion, Onno acted on the talent surrounding him and gathered 400 people to 'hack' his DNA to generate insights about the tumour sequence.
 The process led to the idea that a drug marketed for breast cancer might work on Onno's condition.
 On top of that, it highlighted how difficult patient data was to access and share.
-Cue the creation of two new companies: AllStripes and Rarebase.
+Cue the creation of two new companies: [AllStripes](https://www.allstripes.com) and [Rarebase](https://www.rarebase.org).

 In recognition of the fact that more genomic data drives research, Onno created AllStripes to facilitate clinical data sharing, with the patient in the driving seat.
 Rarebase, on the other hand, looks at identifying opportunities for repurposing drugs that are currently on the market.
-The best chance for rare disease patients is if they can pick up a drug that is already authorised and for it to work on their disease.
-Generation of new drugs takes time and is not always commercially attractive for pharmaceutical companies.
+The best chance for rare disease patients is to pick up a drug that is already market authorised and for it to work on their disease.
+Generation of new drugs takes time and is not always commercially feasible for pharmaceutical companies.
 Rarebase does also look at collaboration with patient groups and foundations to generate funding from these sources as a gateway into new personalised therapies.
 Both Onno and Jason agreed that repurposing of drugs already on the market is a different funding model that needs to be looked at for rare diseases, with Jason highlighting that looking for a high benefit-low toxicity drug profile may be a journey of trial and error.

 Jason chipped in to add to the notion that rare diseases can sneak up on anyone - whilst he is not a rare disease sufferer, genomic sequencing during family planning revealed that he was unexpectedly a carrier of autosomal recessive conidtions.
-The take-home message was that rare diseases can affect anyone but that there is plenty of reasons for affected people to hope for a treatments, even if those are not immediately obvious.
+The take-home message was that rare diseases can affect anyone but that there is reason for affected people to hope for treatments, even if those are not immediately obvious.

 ### AFTERNOON SESSION: Is obesity a choice?